 Domestic abuse is a crime and should be reported to the Police.
 Children may suffer both directly and indirectly if they live in households where there is domestic abuse.
-Exposure to domestic abuse and/or violence can have a serious, long lasting emotional, physical, developmental and psychological impact on children.
-In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
-Domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life.
+Domestic abuse is likely to have a damaging effect on the health and development of children.
 Children living in families where they are exposed to abuse have been shown to be at risk of behavioural, emotional, physical, cognitive functioning, attitudes and long term developmental problems.
-They may:

-- become aggressive

-- display anti-social behaviour

-- suffer from depression or anxiety

-- not do as well at school due to difficulties at home or disruption of moving to and from refuges.

 Incidents of domestic abuse towards pregnant women are associated with poor obstetric outcomes in a number of ways, such as increased rates of miscarriage, premature birth, low birth weight, foetal injury and foetal death.

-All concerns about domestic abuse must be reported to the Designated Safeguarding Lead or Deputies via CPOMS

-Also see Derby and Derbyshire safeguarding children procedures; Domestic Abuse.

-Forced Marriage
+Forced Marriage and 'Honour Based' Violence

 A forced marriage is where one or both people do not (or in cases of people with learning disabilities, cannot) consent to the marriage and pressure or abuse is used.
 It is recognised in the UK as a form of domestic and/or sexual violence against women and men, and a serious abuse of human rights.
 Where it affects children and young people it is child abuse.
 Disabled children and young people are vulnerable to forced marriage.
-Circumstances may also be more complex if the child is lesbian, gay, bisexual or transgender.